Trowel

 A trowel is a small hand tool used for digging, applying, smoothing, or moving small amounts of viscous or particulate material.
 Common varieties include the masonry trowel, garden trowel, and float trowel.

 A power trowel is a much larger gasoline or electrically powered walk-behind device with rotating paddles used to finish concrete floors.

-Hand tool
+Hand trowel

 Numerous forms of trowel are used in masonry, concrete, and drywall construction, as well as applying adhesives such as those used in tiling and laying synthetic flooring.
 Masonry trowels are traditionally made of forged carbon steel, but some newer versions are made of cast stainless steel, which has longer wear and is rust-free.
 These include: